jadebono/python_exercises/README.md

 Hints:

-1. If the input data is to be supplied, let it supplied by the user using an input() function.
+1. If the input data is to be supplied, let it be supplied by the user using an input() function;
+1. Add input validation.

 Solution: